 }

-Here, we’re choosing to make the width method return true if the value in the instance’s width field is greater than 0 and false if the value is 0: we can use a field within a method of the same name for any purpose.
+Here, we’re choosing to make the width method return true if the value in the instance’s width field is greater than 0 and false if the value is 0: We can use a field within a method of the same name for any purpose.
 In main, when we follow rect1.width with parentheses, Rust knows we mean the method width.
 When we don’t use parentheses, Rust knows we mean the field width.

 Often, but not always, when we give a method the same name as a field we want it to only return the value in the field and do nothing else.
 Methods like this are called getters, and Rust does not implement them automatically for struct fields as some other languages do.
-Getters are useful because you can make the field private but the method public, and thus enable read-only access to that field as part of the type’s public API.
+Getters are useful because you can make the field private but the method public and thus enable read-only access to that field as part of the type’s public API.
 We will discuss what public and private are and how to designate a field or method as public or private in Chapter 7.

 box